anthonymashford/ANF/PoC/anf-poc-planner.md

 ## Monitoring:
 Enable monitoring of the Azure NetApp Files service using the Azure Portal, Azure Monitor and Azure NetApp Files Metrics.
 Below are links to the Azure NetApp Files documentation for monitoring.
 - <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/monitor-azure-netapp-files)' target='_blank'> Monitoring Azure NetApp Files</a>
-- <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-metrics' target='_blank'> Azure NetApp Files Metrics</a>
+- <a href='https://learn.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-metrics' target='_blank'> Metrics for Azure NetApp Files</a>

 <p id="Documentation">